RedLeader962/RedLeader962.github.io/_pages/index.md

 ---
 layout: index
+title: Tales from a computer scientist in the A.I. world
-description: TEST3 blog and projects
+description: My blog and projects
 permalink: /
 ---